-Logan House asks its readers to congratulate Richard Carr, whose Lucifer has been selected as the 2012 Holland Prize winner.
-Lucifer will be published later this year.
+Logan House asks its readers to congratulate Janet Joyner, whose Waterborn(e) has been selected as the 2014 Holland Prize winner.
+Waterborn(e) will be published later this year.

-Logan House announces the ninth annual Holland Prize for the best unpublished book of poetry in American English.
+Logan House announces the tenth annual Holland Prize for the best unpublished book of poetry in American English.

 Each entrant will receive a copy of Disciples of an Uncertain Season and Other Poems by Larry Holland, for whom the Prize is named, as well as a copy of the winning book.

 Manuscripts should be 60-80 pages and should be submitted with a $25 reading fee and SASE for prize announcement to

 The Holland Prize is dedicated to publishing the best manuscript that comes across our desks, irrespective of the poet’s subject, style or geography.

 Friends and close associates of Logan House are not eligible for the contest.

 2nd Holland Winner, 2006: Amy McInnis, Cut River

 3rd Holland Winner, 2007: Tom C. Hunley, Octopus

 4th Holland Winner, 2008: Gary L. Lark, Getting By